-- .
-Find and write the descriptions of different people given in this story. - 2.
-Present Mr Wilson's story as it would be shown in a comic strip.
-(You may write the description of the picture in your mother tongue.)
-Write the dialogue in English with the help of the story given here.
-Examples:
+- Find and write the descriptions of different people given in this story.
+1. - Present Mr Wilson's story as it would be shown in a comic strip.
+2. Write what picture you will show in each frame along with the dialogues.
+Write the dialogue with the help of the story.
+Examples :